 - Sports activities, such as guided walks or runs, bike rides, and other recreational events, may also be organized as part of the Iris Day festivities.

-Whether you attend a local event, plant Irises in your own garden, or visit a public garden showcasing these magnificent flowers, take the time to appreciate the Iris on this special day do yourself a favor, and get some Irises for yourself while you admire them!
+Whether you attend a local event, plant irises in your own garden, or visit a public garden that has these flowers, take the time to appreciate the iris on this special day.
+Do yourself a favor, and get some for yourself while you admire them!

 Header image by @uclafacultyclub, Feature by @sarahfortune.